oh-lang/oh/wishlist.md

 ## nullable classes

 We will allow defining a nullable type by taking a type and specifying what value is null on it.
-For example, the signed type `s8` defines null as `-128` like this:
+For example, the symmetric type `s8` defines null as `-128` like this:

 ```
 s8: i8 {@Null: -128}